 Consider your budget:

 Masticating juicers can cost between $200 and $400.
 Horizontal models are generally $50 to $100 cheaper than a comparable vertical model.
-All of our recommendations are available for around $300-$350.
+All of our recommendations are available for about $300-$350 more or less.

 Think about versatility and attachments:

 Many masticating juicers can also be used as other kitchen appliances.
 You can find masticating juicers that serve as food processors, grinders, homogenizers, and more.